-Although white cockroaches in the apartment can not be seen so often, but sometimes they still come to light - then this raises the question of what kind of strange albinos are, are they dangerous for humans and in general, whence suddenly Have undertaken.
+Although white cockroaches in the apartment can not be seen so often, but sometimes they still catch the eye - then this raises the question of what kind of strange albinos are, are they dangerous for humans and in general, have undertaken.

 With what is this reincarnation connected?
 Let's understand ...

 The normal color of the outer covers of the cockroach is due to the presence in its chitinous shell (cuticle) of a set of special pigments from the group of melanins - incidentally, by the chemical nature of those close to those responsible for the color of skin and hair in mammals.